jetty840/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

+## 04 - Set motor speed (PWM)
+This sets the motor speed as an PWM duty cycle value, but does not enable/disable it.
+The permitted values range from 0 to 255 indicating duty cycles from 0 to 100%.
+The duty cycle percentage is the specified value times (100/255).

+Payload

+    uint8: PWM duty cycle; 0 = 0%, 255 = 100%

+Response (0 bytes)

 ## 06 - Set motor speed (RPM)
 This sets the motor speed as an RPM value, but does not enable/disable it.

 Payload

     uint32: Duration of each rotation, in microseconds

+Response (0 bytes)

+## 08 - Set motor direction
+Sets the direction of motor rotation.
+A value of 1 sets one direction while any other value sets the opposite direction.

+Payload

+    uint8: Direction of rotation

 Response (0 bytes)